 [0, 1] range but then the scaling factor is no longer clear as in the case of

 Adding compression would complicate the image format and require the use of a compression/decompression library.
 There are general purpose compression programs already installed in most systems that can be used for this purpose.
-Even though their compression ratio can be higher than image-specific compression methods, they are typically good enough as shown in the benchmarks.
+Even though their compression ratio can be lower than image-specific compression methods, they are typically good enough as shown in the benchmarks.

 Depth images may be produced by sensors with vastly different projection models.
 Depth cameras typically use a pinhole camera model, LIDARs use a spherical projection model and an orthographic projection might be used for a heightmap.
 Accounting for all the potential projection models would make the image format more complex.